UberGuidoZ/Flipper/Wifi_DevBoard/FZ_Marauder_Flasher/ReadMe.md

 2. Hold `BOOT` on the devboard and plug it into your PC directly via USB.<br>
 3. Double-click `flash.bat` from the extracted files then choose `Flash` or `Update`.

-If you choose `Flash` the script will locate your board and flash Marauder automatically!<br>
+* If you choose `Flash Marauder` the script will locate your board and flash Marauder automatically!<br>
-If you choose `Update` you'll be taken to the Marauder download location to grab a new version.<br>
+* If you choose `Update Marauder` you'll be taken to the Marauder download location to grab a new version.<br>
-(Simply download the BIN file as stated and stick it in the Marauder subfolder of the batch file.)
+(Simply download the BIN file as stated and stick it in the Marauder subfolder of the batch file.)<br>
+* If you choose `Save Flipper Blackmagic WiFi settings` your current Blackmagic configuration will be saved.<br>
+* If you choose `Flash Flipper Blackmagic` the script will flash the original Blackmagic firmware it shipped with.

 Current Marauder version included in the ZIP: v0.9.13.20220806 (current release as of Aug 14, 2022)